currocam/speedytree/README.md

 - `--rapidnj` to set use the RapidNJ heuristics, but implemented with BTrees.
 - `--hybrid` to set use a mix of the two algorithms.

+### Benchmark

+You can run the benchmark with `make benchmark`.
+As an example, a small sth file is included, but you probably want to add your own.

 ### Testing

 Speedytree has a test suite that can be run with `cargo test`.
 There are three types of tests: